 1.Chemical fertilizers helping plants grow

 They contain one or more of the essential growth nutrients such as nitrogen, phosphorus, and potassium and various others.
 Once added to the soil, these nutrients fulfill the required demands of the plants and provide them the nutrients they naturally lacked or helps them retain the lost nutrients.
-Chemical fertilizers provide specific formulations of NPK in order to treat nutrient-deficient soils and plants.types-of-fertilizers
+Chemical fertilizers provide specific formulations of NPK in order to treat nutrient-deficient soils and plants.

 ☆Nitrogen fertilizer